 RPM Steak already boasts some seriously impressive cuts of beef, making the restaurant one of the nation’s top steakhouse contenders.
 Take for example, the signature 36-oz.
 90-Day Dry-Aged Ribeye (part of the RPM Private Reserve) coming from Chicago’s Allen Brothers, or the 42-oz.
 Mishima Tomahawk from Washington state.
 There are even entire sections on the menu dedicated to filet mignon as well as bison and grass-fed steaks.
 As impressive (and delicious!) as these all are, RPM Steak takes its beef game to a whole new level with the rare and exclusive Wagyu & Kobe Beef selection.

-To learn more, we sat down with chef/partner Doug Psaltis to get a firsthand look at the Japanese beef, why it’s so exceptional and how RPM Steak is serving it up.
+Here’s a firsthand look at the Japanese beef, why it’s so exceptional and how RPM Steak is serving it up.

 What exactly is wagyu and Kobe beef?